 - WordPress offers a robust community support system.
 WordPress.org has some question-answer forums.
 For example, the official support forum for the popular plugin SeedProd.

-- You can also get dedicate support from the creators of paid WordPress products. web hosting company can provide live support.
+- You can also get dedicated support from the creators of paid WordPress products. web hosting companies can provide live support.